 (for strategic purposes, infinite banking, conduit wealth building)

 The suitability of a given company for Infinite Banking is based on the criteria mentioned above as well as the training and education of the agents and home office.

 Companies that have been given training in the infinite banking concept are easier to communicate with when you’re attempting something you haven’t done before in the infinite banking sphere.

 Finally, it is also worth mentioning that our top Infinite Banking companies are all licensed to offer its whole life insurance policies in at least 40 of the 50 states.

 A Few Notes on Direct vs. Non-Direct Recognition

 This distinction refers to whether policy loans will negatively impact the dividend rate paid on the policy cash value.
 Obviously taking policy loans are a major aspect of the policy growth in the infinite banking world.
 It simply means that the policy will continue to perform normally.
 This includes the payment of dividends at FULL rates, regardless of the amount of policy loans owed.

 Although non-direct recognition companies tend to hold great reverence in the Infinite Banking world as opposed to direct recognition companies, we’ve found that many direct recognition companies have a record of solid performance EVEN where Infinite Banking strategies are used.

 Top 10 Infinite Banking Life Insurance Companies

-For more on this member of our top 10 Infinite Banking insurance companies, please check out our American United Life review
+For more on this member of our top 10 Infinite Banking insurance companies, please stop by our Ameritas Life Insurance review.

 Foresters Financial offers one of the only participating no medical exam whole life insurance policies in the industry.
 You can get up to $400,000 20-Pay or Paid-Up at 100 whole life insurance without an exam.